WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/h5/readme.txt

 	Run "./remove_comma.sh", which calls "remove_comma.py"

 (6) Load weights into C
-	We can load these txt files into C now, a template of it is in "C_laod.c"
+	We can load these txt files into C now, a template of it is in "load_weights.c" gcc -o a.out load_weights.c